Root cause, faster

 Next action

-Leave the investigation knowing what to check next - not with a pile of half-closed tabs and a Slack thread to re-read tomorrow.
+Leave knowing what to check next, not with a pile of half-closed tabs and a Slack thread to re-read tomorrow.

 FaultLens is intentionally narrower so production diagnosis can be clearer.